debarkak/Q-Web-Browser/README.md

 A Web Browser made by Aslo Software (Debarka Kundu)

-This project is based on VB
+This project is based on Visual Basic (VB)

 Current Version is 0.0.6